rogerburton/curiosity/README.md

 $ nix-build -A run-vm-tests
 ```

+A [GitHub action](https://github.com/hypered/curiosity/actions) is used to run
+the tests on every commit, and report the results on each Pull Request.

 # Running

 There are multiple ways to run Curiosity's code.
 Building the `cty` binary and